Stade de Suisse

 Club: BSC Young Boys | Opening: 2005 | Capacity: 32,000 seats

 Stade de Suisse was built at the site of Bern’s famous Wankdorfstadion.
 The old stadium got demolished in 2001, after which was started with the construction of the new one.

-Stade de Suisse officially opened on the 30th of July 2005.
+Stade de Suisse officially opened on 30 July 2005.
 A first test match had already been played 14 days earlier when Young Boys took on Olympique de Marseille (2-3).